 Hold your own hand, rub your hands together, put 1 or both hands on your heart, feel the warmth.

-Place 1 hand under your armpit and the other hand on your opposite shoulder.
+Place your right hand under your armpit and the left on your opposite shoulder.
 Feel the warmth as you give yourself a hug.

 Rub your hands together until they are warm.

 Cup them over your eyes and absorb the warmth into your eyes.